vdouet/Discriminative-learning-rates-PyTorch/README.md

 | Group 72 | 0.00094
 | Group 73 | 0.00099

-\* Learning rates are rounded here
+\* Learning rates are rounded here.

 #### Difference from the fastai version